thespielplatz/hardware-playground/README.md

 # Tip me

-If you like this project, please adapt the landingpage to your local stores, that accept bitcoin or even extend it.
+If you appreciate this project, feel free to use it, refactor it, enjoy it, or even expand on it.
 Why not [send some tip love?](https://getalby.com/p/thespielplatz)